cpsc4900/pcs/readme.md

 localhost/pcs
 ```

-The first index.php page contains nothing right now.
-You may want to place an _echo_ php command in it to make sure your php and apache server are working properly.
+The first index.php page contains a generic greeting to make sure your php and apache server are working properly.